Why Phillip Reeve disfigured Hester Shaw's face with a grotesque scar in the Mortal Engines book

 She has also bad typing skills.

-So with that in mind, here's what Reeve said of Hester's scar after this interview question:
+So with that in mind, here is what Reeve said of Hester's scar after this interview question:

 Reeve's answer: